Zeutschler/tinyolap/README.md

 Although this sounds very complicated, TinyOlap is actually very easy to use and should be also suitable for all Python and database skills levels.

-To get started, please visit our documentation: https://tinyolap.com
+To get started, please visit our documentation: [https://tinyolap.com](https://tinyolap.com)

+If you're curious, just clone the repo and check out and run /samples/tiny.py [tiny.py](https://github.com/Zeutschler/tinyolap/blob/main/samples/tiny.py).

 TinyOlap is written in plain Python.
 Not a clever idea for a database, you might think.
 And you're right, TinyOlap is not as fast as comparable commercial products like